Buhankoanon/OAI_API_Checker/README.md

 In this repository, you can find a compiled .exe file of the program (all necessary libraries included), as well as a source Python code.

 In order to run the source Python code, you will need Python, pip and modules such as openai, requests, colorama.

+There is now also code for Discord bot available right now.
+You can add it to your secret club and keys all you want.